Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of

-Early work incorporating scientific domain knowledge (e.g. from physics in the form of differential equations) and computational scheme (collocation method for solving the differential equations) within machine learning algorithms dates back to the 1990s \cite{Lagaris_nn_ode98}.
+Numerical simulators were recently blended with modern machine learning tools \cite{ling_kurzawski_templeton_2016,king2018deep,schenck2018_spnet,mohan2018deep,Duraisamy2019,Fonda2019,mohanNN,maulikROM,Ummenhofer2020conv,mohan_livescu,2021Yifeng-PRF} out of which a promising field, coined Physics Informed Machine Learning (PIML), is emerging (and being re-discovered \cite{Lagaris_nn_ode98}).
+As set, some eight years ago at the first Los Alamos National Laboratory workshop with this name \cite{PIML}, PIML was meant to pivot the mixed community of machine learning researchers on the one hand and scientists and engineers on the other, to discover physical phenomena/models from data.
+Early work incorporating scientific domain knowledge (e.g. from physics in the form of differential equations) and computational scheme within machine learning algorithms dates back to the 1990s \cite{Lagaris_nn_ode98}.
 However, in the context of modern machine learning and specifically deep learning, interest in this area has been revived \cite{raissi2, node, rackauckas2020universal, ladicky2015_Rforests}.
-In part, this is due to the increased computational power afforded by parallelism across both CPUs and GPUs, along with notable achievements across disciplines (such as scientific applications \cite{sci_ml_applications}, data-compression algorithms \cite{WANG2016}, computer vision \cite{serre_deep_learning_mv}, and natural language processing \cite{nlp_book}.
-The main computational utilities and strategies of the Physics Informed Machine Learning (PIML) includes embedding physical structure into learn-able models, applying NNs as function approximators \cite{hornik_nn_approx89}, differential programming using automatic differentiation \cite{rackauckas2020universal, ad_bucker06}, and optimization tools to minimize an objective (loss) function.
+In part, this is due to the increased computational power afforded by parallelism across both Central, Vector or Tensor Processing Units, along with notable achievements across disciplines (such as scientific applications \cite{sci_ml_applications}, data-compression algorithms \cite{WANG2016}, computer vision \cite{serre_deep_learning_mv}, and natural language processing \cite{nlp_book}).
+The main computational utilities and strategies of the Physics Informed Machine Learning (PIML) includes embedding physical structure into learn-able models, applying Neural Networks (NNs) as function approximators \cite{hornik_nn_approx89}, differential programming using automatic differentiation \cite{rackauckas2020universal, ad_bucker06}, and optimization tools to minimize a loss function.